The Iris Murdoch Research Centre

 We fully support the University's core vision for all research to be filtered into teaching and we see students as co-workers in this venture; Murdoch's fictional work is taught throughout the undergraduate and postgraduate programme in English.

-The research events, seminars, and conferences the centre organises, both at Chichester and beyond, are open to all and our aim is to involve as many as possible, including the general public, in our work.
+The research events, seminars, and conferences the centre organises, both at Chichester and beyond, are open to all and our aim is to involve as many people as possible, including the general public, in our work.
 More details of these can be found on our 'Events' page.

 We have a thriving postgraduate cohort - details can be found on the 'People' page - and we always welcome applications to study.

 After initial informal contact you will need to complete the University's application form.

 If you are interested in MPhil or PhD study please contact the Centre Director, Miles Leeson (firstname.lastname@example.org), in the first instance.

 The Iris Murdoch Society was inaugurated in New York in 1986.
 Barbara Stevens Heusel, then a faculty member at Wake Forest University in North Carolina, organised and chaired the inaugural meeting, on December 29, 1986 in New York City, as a special session at the Modern Language Association’s annual conference.
 It was based at Kingston University until 2016 when it came to the University of Chichester, and is now run by the Research Centre.
 It has members across the world: academics, general readers and enthusiasts, and those personally connected to Iris Murdoch.
 It exists to promote her work, further her philosophical vision, and enhance and extend knowledge.
 There is an active online community connected to the society on Facebook.